BusFactor1Inc/explain/README.md

 ```

 This is the first word.  tri will take the contents of the E LOCATION
-and give it a random value of 1 or 0 if it's contents were intiall /,
+and give it a random value of 1 or 0 if it's contents were intially /,
 aka 1/0.
 The intial contents are always / at the start of *every
 run*, so you always get a fresh start with every sentence.